MartinBergmann91/About-me/README.md

 - 👋 Hi, I’m @M1ouM1ou
 - 👀 I’m interested in Data Analytics and Data Engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m a Data Analyst that is currently making the switch to Data Engineering
 - 📫 How to reach me: martin.bergmann91@gmx.de

 <!---